Iraq profile - leaders

 Mr al-Maliki was prime minister from 2006, and alienated Kurds and Sunnis with his firmly Shia orientation.

-He failed to hold back Sunni insurgents after US troops left in 2011, and was dismissed after Islamic State captured Mosul and moved on central Iraq in the summer of 2014.
+He failed to hold back the jihadist insurgents after US troops left in 2011, and lost support after Islamic State captured Mosul and moved on central Iraq in the summer of 2014.